mcgraths7/a-maze-ing/README.md

   - MatterJS has a method to map keypresses to movement of shapes
 - How can we detect when the ball touches the square?
   - MatterJS has the ability to detect collisions and report them as events which we can listen for

+## MatterJS Terminology relevant to this application

+- World
+  - Object that contains all of the different "things" in our application
+- Engine
+  - Reads the current state of the world, then calculates changes in position for all of the different shapes
+- Runner
+  - Gets the engine and the world to work together, updates 60 times per second
+- Render
+  - Whenever the runner processes an update, Render will look at all the different shapes and show them on screen
+- Body
+  - A shape that we are displaying, can be a circle, square, line, etc